NVIDIA/ais-k8s/playbooks/host-config/README.md

 We run the host config playbooks in the following order wrt other steps:

-1. Cluster hosts must be linux, preferrably Ubuntu >18.04 with ssh access from the ansible host.
+1. Cluster hosts must be linux, preferably Ubuntu >=22.04 with ssh access from the ansible host.
 1. If necessary, enable MQ IO scheduler with `ais_enable_multiqueue` and reboot.
 1. Next we run `ais_host_config_common` on all nodes.
-Check the tags in [the task](roles/ais_host_config_common/tasks/main.yml) to see what's avaiable.
+Check the tags in [the task](roles/ais_host_config_common/tasks/main.yml) to see what's available.
 At the least, run the playbook with the `aisrequired` tag.
-1. If we're install gpu worker nodes, run `ais_gpuhost_config`.
+1. If we're installing gpu worker nodes, run `ais_gpuhost_config`.
 1. Make filesystems with `ais_datafs_mkfs`.
 1. Establish K8s cluster using kubespray or other methods, e.g. kubeadm.
 1. Allow "unsafe" network sysctls and any other required kubelet settings with `config_kubelet`.